folkzb/magalu/script-qa/cli-doc/network/public_ips/delete/help.md

 ## Product catalog:
 - Flags:
 - -h, --help                  help for delete
-- --public-ip-id anyValue   Public IP ID: Id of the Public IP to delete
+- --public-ip-id string   Public IP ID: Id of the Public IP to delete (required)
-- Use --public-ip-id=help for more details (required)
 - -v, --version               version for delete

 ## Other commands:
 - Global Flags: